-For some men with histories of unwanted or abusive sexual experiences in childhood, this will take some time, and some help from others, sometimes including professionals (like therapists).
-For those of you who could benefit from such help, hopefully beliefs about how seeking it conflicts with some values (like being a “strong man,” not needing to “depend on others”) will not get in your way.
+For some men with histories of unwanted or abusive sexual experiences, this will take some time, and some help from others, sometimes including professionals (like therapists).
+Hopefully beliefs about how seeking such help conflicts with some values (like being a “strong man” and not needing to “depend on others”) will not get in your way.

-Shame is thoughts and feelings about who you are.
+Shame has to do with thoughts and feelings about who you are.

-It involves feeling unworthy of respect or positive consideration by others, feeling like you deserve to be judged and criticized, and feeling embarrassed in front of others.
+It involves feeling unworthy of respect or positive consideration by others, feeling like you deserve to be judged or criticized, and feeling embarrassed in front of others.

-Like guilt, shame is hard to bear.
-It can make it difficult to overcome the negative effects of bad childhood experiences.
+Like guilt, shame can be hard to bear.
+It can make it difficult to overcome the negative effects of unwanted sexual experiences.